-If you are worried that someone you care about is being held at the Lompoc City Jail, you can contact the jail by calling (805) 736-2341 or by visiting the online inmate search here.
+If you are worried that someone you care about is being held at the Lompoc City Jail, you can contact the jail by calling (805) 736-2341 or by visiting the online inmate search.

 You may also call Mr. Nice Guy Bail Bonds for assistance in locating and contacting an inmate in the Lompoc City Jail.
 Mr. Nice Guy Bail Bonds can help you find your loved one, determine the charges being brought against them, and determine the amount of bail that will be required to get them out of jail fast.
 Call Mr. Nice Guy at (844) 400-BAIL.

 The bail for each county is set according to a schedule that is posted at each jail facility and available in court.
 The judge can set a different amount of bail, during a bail hearing, however.
-The standard Felony Bail Schedule for Lompoc can be found here.
+The standard Felony Bail Schedule for Lompoc can be found at the court.

 Often, when a person is arrested, there will be more than one charge to consider and calculate bail for.
 Many times the amount of bail is more than a defendant or their family can easily produce.
 This is when you need the services of a bail bond company like Mr. Nice Guy Bail Bonds.
 Bail bond agencies work with a surety company to write bonds to the court that stand in place of cash bail.
 The bond ensures the court that the surety company will pay the entire amount of cash bail, should the defendant fail to comply with all of the terms of their pre-trial release.